 "Guitarist Dan Lippel was simply brilliant, knowing exactly when to thrust above the string quartet and when to melt into its textures."

-Guitarist Daniel Lippel, called an “exciting soloist” (New York Times), “precise and sensitive” (Boston Globe) and a "modern guitar polymath" (Guitar Review) has carved out a unique and diverse career that ranges through solo and chamber music performances, innovative commissioning and recording projects, and performances in diverse contexts.
-He has premiered more than fifty new solo and chamber works, many written for him, recording several on the independent label he co-founded and directs, New Focus Recordings.
-Lippel is the resident guitarist for two critically acclaimed new music groups: the International Contemporary Ensemble (ICE) since 2005 and new music quartet Flexible Music since 2003, and has been a guest with many ensembles including the St. Paul Chamber Orchestra, New York New Music Ensemble, Either/Or Ensemble, Dinosaur Annex, and counter(induction.
-Recent featured solo appearances include the premiere of Dai Fujikura's Sparking Orbit in Karlsruhe (Germany), a performance of Rodrigo's Concierto de Aranjuez in Riverside, CT, and recitals for the Sinus Ton Festival (Germany), University of Texas at San Antonio, Tangents Guitar Series (San Francisco), and the Cleveland, Philadelphia, and Triangle (N.C) guitar societies.
-As a chamber musician, Lippel has performed at the Macau Music Festival (China), Teatro Amazonas (Manaus, Brasil), Sibelius Academy (Finland), Acht Brücken Festival (Cologne, Germany), the Mostly Mozart Festival at Lincoln Center, and Zankel and Weill Halls at Carnegie Hall.
-Lippel has worked closely with many eminent composers including Mario Davidovsky, John Zorn, Ursula Mamlok, and Nils Vigeland.Read More
+Guitarist Daniel Lippel, called an “exciting soloist” (New York Times), “precise and sensitive” (Boston Globe) has carved out a unique and diverse career that ranges through solo and chamber music performances, innovative commissioning and recording projects, and performances in diverse contexts.
+He has premiered numerous new solo and chamber works, many written for him, recording several on the independent label he co-founded and directs, New Focus Recordings.
+Lippel has been a member of the International Contemporary Ensemble (ICE) since 2006, recently joined new music ensemble counter)induction in 2019, and was a founding member of new music quartet Flexible Music during its active period from 2003-2015.
+He has also been a guest with many other ensembles including the St. Paul Chamber Orchestra, New York City Ballet, New York New Music Ensemble, New York City Opera, Either/Or Ensemble, Dinosaur Annex, Wavefield Ensemble, Wet Ink Ensemble, and Ensemble Dal Niente.
+Recent performance highlights include recitals at Le Poisson Rouge (NYC), the Sinus Ton Festival (Germany), National University of Colombia in Bogota, Lawrence University (Wisconsin), and the New York Classical Guitar Society's Salon Series, and chamber performances on the Ultima Festival (Norway), Dutch National Opera, Macau Music Festival (China), Ottawa Chamber Festival, Mostly Mozart Festival at Lincoln Center, Ojai Festival, Sydney Festival, and at Teatro Amazonas (Manaus, Brasil), Sibelius Academy (Finland), and Zankel and Weill Halls at Carnegie Hall.
+Lippel has worked closely with many eminent composers including Mario Davidovsky, Ursula Mamlok, John Zorn, George Lewis, and Nils Vigeland.Read More